didisoft/Azure-Pgp-Function-App/README.md

 # DidiSoft Azure Functons running PGP encryption

 This repo contains four projects that demonstrate how to spawn an Azure Batch service from a BrobTrigger that listens for new blobs in an Azure Blob Storage container.
-The Batch Service encrypts the input Blob into another container.
+The Batch Service OpenPGP encrypts the input Blob into another container.
 A separate Blob Function listens for the encrypted Blobs and then stops the Batch Service.

-Projecfts in this Solition (You will need Visua Studio 2019 or Raider):
+Projects in this Solition (You will need Visual Studio 2019 or Raider):

   - **BatchService** - illusrtative Batch Service
   - **EncryptBlobPgp** - standalone EXE that performs the encryption